prateekpandey1234/AndroidLearnings/README.md

                db.insert() // if this fails then the clear() query is also called off and db is restored }
       this allows to make sure our db data is safe even if something goes wrong.
+      Yes, clear() does remove everything from the database immediately.
+But here's the key part:
+      Where does the rollback data come from?
+      SQLite maintains a rollback journal (or WAL - Write-Ahead Log in WAL mode) that contains:

+      Before-images: The original data before each change Undo operations: Instructions on how to reverse each change

+      So when clear() executes:

+      SQLite first writes all the existing data to the rollback journal Then it deletes the data from the main database If insert() later fails, SQLite reads from the rollback journal to restore the original data
+   10. so what does sql in room does is that it stores a journal logs of the queries it ran like if it deleted some data , it stores that in disk . this also is done in paging-cache way to avoid lockdowns and heavy db time taking .

 Testing